-Restricted stock unit awards to employees either vest ratably over five years on each anniversary of the date of grant, or vest on the third anniversary of the date of grant.
-Vesting is conditional on continuous service.
+Restricted stock unit awards to employees either vest ratably over five years on each anniversary of the date of grant, or on the third anniversary of the date of grant, depending on the employee group receiving the award.
+Vesting is conditioned on continuous service.
 Restricted stock units are converted to an equivalent number of shares of common stock upon vesting.
-Upon any change in control of the company, 25% of the unvested restricted stock units then outstanding under the 2003 Stock Incentive Plan will vest, provided, however, that if the acquiring entity does not assume the restricted stock units, then all such units will vest immediately prior to the change in control.
+Upon any change in control of the company, 25% of the unvested restricted stock units then outstanding under the 2009 Stock Incentive Plan will vest, provided, however, that if the acquiring entity does not assume the restricted stock units, then all such units will vest immediately prior to the change in control.
 Deferred stock units with vesting conditions awarded to non-employee directors under the Director Deferred Compensation Plan vest fully on the first anniversary of the date of grant.
 Except upon a change in control, as defined in the Director Deferred Compensation Plan, or certain limited circumstances, all deferred stock units will be exchanged for an equivalent number of shares of common stock one year following a director's resignation or retirement.
 Upon a change in control, unvested deferred stock units vest immediately.

 The fair values of restricted and deferred stock units with vesting conditions are based on the closing sale price of the common stock on the date of grant.
-The weighted average fair value per unit of restricted stock units granted during the years ended December 31, 2008, 2007 and 2006 was \$55.70, \$42.65 and \$39.00, respectively.
-The weighted average fair value per unit of deferred stock units with vesting conditions granted during the years ended December 31, 2008, 2007 and 2006 was \$56.95, \$41.94 and \$38.73, respectively.
+The weighted average fair value per unit of restricted stock units granted during the years ended December 31, 2009, 2008 and 2007 was \$34.87, \$55.70 and \$42.65, respectively.
+The weighted average fair value per unit of deferred stock units with vesting conditions granted during the years ended December 31, 2009, 2008 and 2007 was \$34.37, \$56.95 and \$41.94, respectively.

-A summary of the status of restricted and other deferred stock units with vesting conditions granted under our share-based compensation plans at December 31, 2008, and changes during the period then ended, are presented in the table below:
+A summary of the status of restricted and other deferred stock units with vesting conditions granted under our share-based compensation plans at December 31, 2009, and changes during the period then ended, are presented in the table below:

+Weighted Average

-Number of Units (000) Weighted Average Remaining Contractual Term Aggregate Intrinsic Value (\$000)
+Number of Units (000) of Units Contractual ggregate insic Value (\$000)

-Outstanding at December 31, 2007 353
+Outstanding at December 31, 2008 418 · ·

-Granted 205
+Granted 287

-Settled (84)
+Settled (108)

-Forfeited (56)
+Forfeited (42)

-Outstanding at December 31, 2008 418 1.8 \$ 15,073
+Outstanding at December 31, 2009 555 1.7 \$ 29,690

-Fully vested at December 31, 2008
+Fully vested at December 31, 2009

-Fully vested and expected to vest, at December 31, 2008 347 1.6 \$ 12,508
+Fully vested and expected to vest, at December 31, 2009 481 1.5 \$ 25,706